 Our restorative plan for working with individual children provides logical and appropriate stages of intervention that engage all parties (students, families, staff) in developing and maintaining healthy relationships and quality engagement in learning.

-St Joseph's School, Tranmere is a nut aware school.
-We strongly discourage nuts and nut products from being brought to school.
+St Joseph's School, Tranmere is a nut free school.
+Nuts and nut products are not to be brought to school in line with our policy.